 photo: Home Stratosphere

-When it comes to accessories and décor in the kitchen, they should be rustic or colorful.
+Accessories and décor in the kitchen should be rustic or colorful.
 They might include a colorful vase, dish, or pot.
-People can find mosaic tiles from Spain’s Islamic influences on mirrors, tabletops, and countertops.
+Mosaic tiles from Spain’s Islamic influences can be found on mirrors, tabletops, and countertops.

 Small appliances like coffee makers or toasters are available in many colors, complementing the rest of the space.
-Cookware and cutlery may also add to the visual interest on the countertops.
+Cookware and cutlery may also add to the visual interest of the countertops.

 Flooring